 After completing a Chapter 13 payment schedule and earning a discharge, you’ll usually have to wait six years from the filing date to move forward with a Chapter 7 bankruptcy.

 The six-year barrier is waived by the bankruptcy court in some instances, however.
 A judge will consider allowing a faster turnaround if you paid all of your unsecured debts in full during the Chapter 13 process.
-Unsecured debt is any loan that is not backed by collateral.
+Compared to a secured debt, unsecured debt is any loan that is not backed by collateral.
 The loan is issued solely on the good credit standing of the borrower.
 Unsecured debt can include medical expenses and credit card bills.

 The court will also consider letting you file sooner when you’ve paid 70% or more of your unsecured debt over the three to five years involved in a Chapter 13 filing.